SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 AMR API supports both SharePoint Client Side Object Model (CSOM) and REST.

-CSOM consumes more resources than REST.
-Use REST whenever possible for best performance.
-Reduce resource consumption and ensure that your migration jobs run efficiently with REST.

 ### Use NuGet Packages with CSOM

 To reference the SharePoint Client Side Object Model (CSOM) in your solution, use NuGet packages.